ICYMI, PFBC Weekly Newsletter

 Fathers Day packet will also be on the website the this week and next week.

 Based on the book "I Don't Have Enough Faith to be an Atheist", this class will give you the confidence and tools to defend your faith.
 It begins on June 13 at 9:00 AM.
 We'll meet in the first class room and on Zoom.

 New class taking a panoramic view of the Bible from Genesis to Revelation.
 This study meets on Wednesday at 6:00 PM in person or on Zoom at https://us02web.zoom.us/j/86023758793.

 If you are interested in getting together with family and few friends that are COVID free to study the Bible or a topic, just let Pastor Alan know.
 We can easily lead a study just for you anytime and anywhere.

 Pray For Our Church

 THE COOPERATIVE PROGRAM is the financial fuel for reaching every person for Jesus Christ in every town, every city, every state, and every nation.
-Your support through the Cooperative Program provides missionaries like the Remingtons with the tools and support they need to share the Gospel with people, including those who have never even heard it in their native language.
+Your support through the Cooperative Program provides for missionaries like the Stevensons who are reaching the nations right here in the United States.

 Andrew Sandoval 6/1